Here’s a story about how people’s perception of horses can be so drastically different.

 Well, that wasn’t the end of it.
 My neighbor insisted that she “knew better” than animal control and complained louder and said that someone else needed to go out and look as, in her words, “The officer didn’t know enough about horses to know what was right.”

 So, the same officer came out again but with another officer this time.
 We went through the same drill again and they even brought their vet with them.
-Their vet checked the boys out and declared that my horses were all very healthy and there were no issues.
+Their vet checked the boys out and declared that my horses were all very healthy, their weights were normal for their breed, and there were no issues.

 My vet who had just recently checked them out after their journey from California, also gave the officers a report showing a full bill of health.
 He certified to the animal control officers personally that my horses were not only healthy for their ages, but they were healthier than many other horses even younger that he had seen.